 Pure Cloud Solutions Ltd (PCS) focuses to comply with the applicable GDPR regulations as a data processor and controller.
 Working alongside its employees, suppliers, clients and their employees it will comply when the GDPR legislation takes effect on 25th May 2018.

 We will obtain personal data about you, including but not limited to:

-your name, email, postal address, telephone number(s) i.e. your contact details, whenever you complete an online form or make a telephone enquiry;
+• Telephone number(s) i.e. your contact details, whenever you complete an online form or make a telephone enquiry.

 We collect and store information when you visit our website and, this may include using cookies and similar technologies to monitor site performance and build a profile of our users.
 When you interact with our services we may identify, for example:

-Cookies do lots of different jobs, like helping us understand how our website is being used, letting you navigate between pages efficiently, remembering your preferences, and generally improving your browsing experience.
-Cookies can also help ensure the marketing you see online is more relevant to you and your interests.
+Cookies do lots of different jobs.
+They help us understand how our website is being used, let you navigate between pages efficiently, and remembers your preferences.
+They also generally improve your browsing experience.
+Cookies also help ensure the marketing you see online is more relevant to you and your interests.

 How we use Personal Information

 We use your personal information for the following purposes: